Jamesits/BrainPower/README.md

 # BrainPower

-PCI express x1 (full-height, half-length) socket to 12V DC adapter.
+PCI express x1 (full-height, half-length) socket to 12V DC adapter with MikroTik router mounting holes.

+## Shit Advertisement

+BrainPower brings the only **hardware-level network redundancy option** on the market for single server deployment as long as your enclosure is large enough.

+BrainPower integrates with your current and future OOB management systems and allows **next-generation SD-WAN** based management network.

+BrainPower adds true **hardware level** NFV functionality for your private cloud (or *servers* as we call it 20 years ago), making it more suitable for **IoT**, **edge computing**, **fog computing** and branch office deployment.

+BrainPower enables seamless transition of your legacy network architecture into a more modern, **hybrid** cloud architecture, bringing new possibilities for the smallest number of servers.

+## Compatibility

-## DC jack options
+### DC powering options

 * 5.5*2.1mm Barrel Jack (compatible with the most common unbranded ones)
 * PhoenixContact_MCV_1,5_2-G-5.08_1x02_P5.08mm (intended for wire soldering)

-## Mounting hole compatibility
+### Mounting hole compatibility

-The design is based on RB750Gr3, but it should be compatible with the following MikroTik routers:
+It is compatible with the following MikroTik routers:

 **RB750 Series**